Working Hunter Ponies

 Qualification

-The top five ponies in each class, at each of the four qualifiers, are eligible to enter for the DHS.
-One reserve pony and rider combination per class will be identified at each qualifier.
+The top five combinations in each category, at each of the four qualifiers, will be eligible to enter for the DHS provided they meet the extended criteria below:

 A change of rider will not be permitted under any circumstances.
 Only the pony / rider combination that qualify will be allowed to compete.